libstorage/libstoragemgmt-doc/doc/py_api_user_guide.md

 * `lsm.ErrorNumber.JOB_STARTED`

-    This is only used in C API to indicate a ASYNC job was created.
+    This is only used in C API to indicate a asynchronous job was created.

 * `lsm.ErrorNumber.TIMEOUT`